-Oil prices resume slide as supply glut prevails
+Oil’s price fall stalls despite supply glut

 “The challenge OPEC is facing is bigger than anyone thought a few weeks ago,” said Tamas Varga, analyst at London brokerage PVM Oil Associates.

 U.S. data this week showed a surprise 3.3-million-barrel build in commercial crude oil stocks to 513.2 million.
 Inventories of refined products were also up, despite the start of the peak-demand summer season.

 “Crude oil prices are testing lows last seen in (the fourth quarter of) 2016,” analysts at U.S. bank Jefferies wrote, pointing to the United States as the main pressure on prices.